ryzo95/Milestone-Project-1/README.md

 Credits
 Code
-The full-screen hero image code came from this StackOverflow post
+The full-screen hero image code came from W3Schools, although code was modified to expected needs of the site.

-Bootstrap4: Bootstrap Library used throughout the project mainly to make site responsive using the Bootstrap Grid System.
+Bootstrap5: Bootstrap added but not heavily used due to mainly concentrating on entering code manually.

 MDN Web Docs : For Pattern Validation code.
 Code was modified to better fit my needs and to match an Irish phone number layout to ensure correct validation.
 Tutorial Found Here

 Content
-All content was written by the developer.
+Content was written by the developer, along with help from Code Insitute tutorials and [W3Schools] (https://www.w3schools.com/).

-Psychological properties of colours text in the README.md was found here

 Media
-All images were sourced from
+All images were sourced from [Unsplash] (https://unsplash.com/).

 Acknowledgements
-My Mentor for continuous helpful feedback.
+My Mentor for the helpful feedback.

-Tutor support at Code Institute for their support.